civican/legisinfo/44-1/bills/C-49/bill_text.md

   **(3)** The Federal Minister shall, not later than 30 days before entering into the negotiations, give written notice to the interest owner, and forward a copy of the notice to the Regulator, indicating the Federal Minister's intention to enter into negotiations with the interest owner within the period specified in the notice.

-  **(4)** The Federal Minister and the Provincial Minister may, by order, jointly cancel the interest in respect of all or any portion of the offshore area that is subject to the interest and that is located in an area that is or, in the opinion of the Governor in Council, may be identified under the an Act of Parliament as an area for environmental or wildlife conservation or protection, if
+  **(4)** The Federal Minister and the Provincial Minister may, by order, jointly cancel the interest in respect of all or any portion of the offshore area that is subject to the interest and that is located in an area that is or, in the opinion of the Governor in Council, may be identified under an Act of Parliament as an area for environmental or wildlife conservation or protection, if

     the interest owner did not enter into negotiations with the Federal Minister within the period specified in the notice given to the interest owner;